 - view your Individual Healthcare Identifier number history

 - view and update your Individual Healthcare Identifier number alternative names

 Information you can view

-Only the names that appear on your Medicare card and share the same Medicare number are linked to you.
-If your child has a Medicare card or has a separate Medicare number, you will not be able to see their information through your Medicare online account.
-If your child is not on the Medicare card you have used to access your Medicare online account, they will not be recognised as being linked to you.
+You can use your Medicare online account to view information for anyone who is listed on your Medicare card, or share the same Medicare number as you.
+If your child has their own Medicare card or a different Medicare number, you will not be able to see their information through your Medicare online account.

 - enrolled in Medicare

 - living in Australia

 The terms and conditions should be read carefully before you agree to them, as they govern your access to our online accounts.